theory/justatheory/content/posts/past/perl/catalyst/tutorial-continued.md

 <h3>Takeaway</h3>

 <p>The takeaway from this post: Use PostgreSQL’s support for custom data types to create validated natural keys for your data, and use a stable, persistent database connection to talk directly to the database.
-No need for an ORM here, as the <a href="http://search.cpan.org/perldoc?DBI" title="The DBI on CPAN">DBI</a> provides a very Perlish access to a very capable <a href="http://en.wikipedia.org/wiki/Domain-specific_language" title="Wikipedia: âDomain-Specific Languageâ">DSL</a> for models called SQL.</p>
+No need for an ORM here, as the <a href="http://search.cpan.org/perldoc?DBI" title="The DBI on CPAN">DBI</a> provides a very Perlish access to a very capable <a href="https://en.wikipedia.org/wiki/Domain-specific_language" title="Wikipedia: âDomain-Specific Languageâ">DSL</a> for models called SQL.</p>

 <p>More soon.</p>

-<p class="past"><small>Missing something?
-Try the <a rel="nofollow" href="http://past.justatheory.com/computers/programming/perl/catalyst/tutorial-continued.html">old layout</a>.</small></p>
+<p class="past"><small>Looking for the comments?
+Try the <a rel="nofollow" href="//past.justatheory.com/computers/programming/perl/catalyst/tutorial-continued.html">old layout</a>.</small></p>